|

 of a viable Palestinian state based on 1967 borders.

-recent thoughts, government needs to develop a comprehensive strategy
+our recent thoughts, government needs to develop a comprehensive

-to address global poverty, the reduction of debt and the blight
+strategy to address global poverty, the reduction of debt and

-of HIV/AIDS particularly in Africa.
-The resources devoted to war
+the blight of HIV/AIDS particularly in Africa.
+The resources devoted

-could be so much more effectively used to make the whole planet
+to war could be so much more effectively used to make the whole

-a safer place in which to live.
-Government should also take action
+planet a safer place in which to live.
+Government should also

-to enforce respect for human rights particularly in countries such
+take action to enforce respect for human rights particularly in

 top